LLNL/units/docs/user-guide/Unit_domains.rst

 with the code using one of those found in the `units::domains` namespace. this domain will be used unless another is specified through the match flags.
+This function return the previous domain which can be used if only setting the value temporarily.

 The default domain can be set at compile time through the `UNITS_DEFAULT_DOMAIN` definition